researchers have found how to turn diseased cells into healthy cells

 It is on this cellular transformation that the researchers have focused, by developing a model in vitro in which leukemia cells were treated to turn into a type of harmless immune cell called macrophages.

-During their research, the scientists observed a change in the genetic nature of these cells after a considerable revision of the chemical changes occurring on their messenger RNA.
+During their research, the scientists observed a change in the genetic nature of these cells following a considerable revision of the chemical changes occurring on their messenger RNA.
 These changes mainly affected the distribution of an epigenetic marker called methylated adenine.

 A new approach to curing leukemia?